Prof. Anita De Rossi, PhD

 Immunology and Molecular Oncology Unit

-– Department of Clinical and Experimental Oncology, IOV-IRCCS
+– Department of Translational Oncology and Health Services, IOV-IRCCS

 – Section of Oncology and Immunology-DiSCOG, University of Padova